-The liabilities show the underlying commitments that the OCC has in the long run to pay for retirement benefits.
-The total net liability of £1,731m has a substantial impact on the net worth of the OCC as recorded in the balance sheet, resulting in a negative overall balance of £1,637m.
+The liabilities show the underlying commitments that the Group has in the long run to pay for retirement benefits.
+The total net liability of £1,515m has a substantial impact on the net worth of the Group as recorded in the balance sheet, resulting in a negative overall balance of £1,417m.
 However, the statutory arrangements for funding the deficit mean that the financial position of the OCC remains stable.

-In 2023/24, the local government pension scheme has a net asset in respect of the funded obligations due to changes in the financial assumptions and an excess return on assets over and above the expected accounting return.
-The total investment return achieved by the Fund over the accounting period was 9.6% compared to the expected return of 4.75% leading to a gain on the balance sheet.
-In accordance with proper accounting practice, an asset ceiling calculation and IFRIC 14 assessment has been undertaken which shows that the net asset cannot be realised and results in a net liability of £21m.
+In 2024/25, the local government pension scheme has a net asset in respect of the funded obligations due to changes in the financial assumptions and an excess return on assets over and above the expected accounting return.
+The corporate bond yield (upon which the discount rate is derived) has risen over the period, which has led to a 0.95% increase in the assumption leading to a gain on the balance sheet of £56.1m.
+The total investment return achieved by the Fund over the accounting period was 5.4% compared to the expected return of 4.85% resulting in a gain on the balance sheet of £1.9m.
+In accordance with proper accounting practice, an asset ceiling calculation and IFRIC 14 assessment has been undertaken which shows that the net asset cannot be realised and results in a net liability of £18.8m.

 Any future deficits will be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.
-With effect from 1st April 2023 the employer's contribution rate was 24.9%, no change from the previous year and is due to remain the same for 2025/26.
+With effect from 1st April 2024 the employer's contribution rate was 24.9%, no change from the previous year and is due to remain the same for 2025/26.